Bruce Springsteen: Political views and activism

-During a 2017 show in Perth, Springsteen made a statement celebrating the post-inauguration Women's March against the incoming Trump administration in cities worldwide: "We're a long way from home, and our hearts and spirits are with the hundreds of thousands of women and men that marched yesterday in every city in America, and in Melbourne ...
+During a 2017 show in Perth, Australia, Springsteen made a statement celebrating the post-inauguration Women's March against the incoming Trump administration in cities worldwide: "We're a long way from home, and our hearts and spirits are with the hundreds of thousands of women and men that marched yesterday in every city in America, and in Melbourne ...
 [They] rallied against hate and division and in support of tolerance, inclusion, reproductive rights, civil rights, racial justice, LGBTQ rights, the environment, wage equality, gender equality, healthcare, and immigrant rights.
 We stand with you.
 We are the new American resistance."

-Springsteen was a staunch critic of Donald Trump throughout his presidency.
-In October 2019, he said Trump "doesn't have a grasp of the deep meaning of what it means to be an American," and in June 2020 called him a "threat to our democracy".
+Springsteen is a staunch critic of Donald Trump, whom he calls the "conman from Queens".
+During Trump's first term as president of the United States in October 2019, Springsteen said Trump "doesn't have a grasp of the deep meaning of what it means to be an American", and in June 2020 called him a "threat to our democracy".
 Springsteen's song "The Rising" was featured prominently in the 2020 Democratic National Convention in support of Joe Biden, accompanied with a new video and campaign slogan, #TheRising.
 On October 13, 2020, author Don Winslow released a video critical of Trump prior to his campaign event in Pennsylvania.
 The video features Springsteen's song "Streets of Philadelphia".
 A few days prior to the 2020 United States presidential election, Springsteen provided narration for a campaign ad that spotlights Biden's upbringing in Scranton, Pennsylvania with "My Hometown" playing throughout the ad.
 Biden used "We Take Care of Our Own" as one of his theme songs, as Obama had before him in 2012.
+On October 3, 2024, Springsteen endorsed Vice President Kamala Harris in the 2024 United States presidential election, and gave a speech at one of her campaign rallies on October 24.

+During a show in Manchester, England, on May 14, 2025, Springsteen spoke out against Trump and called his administration "corrupt, incompetent, and treasonous".
+Two days later, Trump responded on Truth Social by calling Springsteen "highly overrated" and "dumb as a rock".
+Tino Gagliardi, the president of the American Federation of Musicians defended Springsteen, saying, "Musicians have the right to freedom of expression, and we stand in solidarity with all our members."
+On May 19, Trump called for a major investigation into Springsteen, Beyoncé, Oprah, and other celebrities for their endorsement of Harris.
+He claims that Harris illegally paid them to support her 2024 campaign for president.
+Musicians such as Neil Young and Eddie Vedder spoke out in defense of Springsteen saying his freedom of speech rights were being violated.
+Springsteen included recordings of his Manchester remarks as part of a live EP release, Land of Hope and Dreams.